pudly/schmopera-hugo/content/articles/things-we-didn-t-ask-for-winterreise-at-21c.md

 It was Canadian bass-baritone Philippe Sly, backed by Le Chimera Project - the unusual-for-Lieder band of clarinet, trombone, accordion, and violin - staged by director Roy Rallo.
 The group of artists seem to have come together precisely to develop this take on Schubert's _Winterreise_, and to do so from as blank an artistic slate as possible.

+> But to present what I assume is new meaning, or at least new layers of meaning, without giving us the source material, amounts to inexplicable artistic indulgence.

 I can get behind the motivating theme. _Winterreise_, famously studied and performed and recorded and re-studied, is one of those pieces from the classical canon that is heavily laden with what are essentially opinions.
 Between Schubert putting the cycle to paper and today, it seems as though a revolving door of interpreters have unofficially written in the margins of the score, suggesting - maybe even dictating - how it should sound, what it should mean, and how it should make an audience feel.
 With _Winterreise 2020_, Sly and Rallo attempt to present Schubert's work from the rare vantage point of someone utterly naïve to the composer, the piece, and any stylistic baggage it might have collected since 1828.

 Rallo writes in his director's notes, "We asked ourselves how this music would sound if it were interpreted by a stranger to that tradition, a kind of outsider, knowing that for us this was no longer possible."